The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: Pytorch Code

 To give a detailed picture of how the TOM architecture in this paper was implemented, the code for the forward pass of the model implemented in pytorch \citep{Paske:2017} is given in Figure~\ref{fig:code}.

 For efficiency, TOM is implemented with Conv1D layers with kernel size 1 instead of Dense layers.
 This approach enables the model to run the encoder and decoder on all variables in parallel.
 The fact that Conv layers are so highly optimized in pytorch makes the implementation substantially more efficient than with Dense layers.
 In this code, \texttt{input\_batch} has shape (batch size, input variables), \texttt{input\_contexts} has shape (1, VE dim, \# input variables), and \texttt{output\_contexts} has shape (1, VE dim, \# output variables).
-The full code for TOM will be released upon publication.
+Code for TOM will be available at \url{https://github.com/leaf-ai/tom-release}.